ulrikdamm/Assembler/README.md

 • Strings

 ### TODO

+• Imports and file modules
 • Using labels as expression values (e.g. in the smiley program, being able to say `ld de, graphics`)
+• Programs doesn't boot in all emulators (like OpenEmu)

+### Wish list

+• More awesome example programs
+• Disentanglement of code (the parsing module should be more generic for example)
+• Sprite importer (manually entering pixel hex codes suck.
+Maybe a way of defining sprites in ASCII art?)
 • Graphical code editor
-• Programs doesn't boot in all emulators (like OpenEmu)

 ## Contributing